chassisGH/phishing-tools/README.md

 phishing tool for instagram, facebook, twitter, snapchat, github

-if you want to relay the targets inputs to yourself, find that code elsewhere, im not including it
+if you want to relay the target's inputs to yourself, find that code elsewhere, im not including it